pilar-sol/RowdyBookly/README.md

 1. Display categories directly from the database
 2. Display books based on the selected category
 3. Add book to cart
-4. Compute the total prices
+4. Compute the total prices: The cart will deliver an estimate checkout price without tax, the checkout page will add tax to the subtotal
+5. Remove items from the cart (partly): We can only manage to do this in the order review due to knowledge constraint
 ## Core features that we have not managed to develop for this prototype but aim to complete for the final product:
 1. Account Login
 2. Account Register